blukatdevelopment/UnchainedWorldsOld/direpath/gm_tools/campaigns/Ironclad/gm_info.md

 - 1d4 * 25 + 3 gold

 ### 63 A crop of glowing blue mushrooms
+Can harvest 5d6 pounds, bonus 1d6 with survival proficiency.
+Each pound restores one unit of spell economy, as decided by GM.
-### 64 Northeast corner is slippery slope leading into a rotmutt Den
+### 64 Northeast corner is slime-slick slope leading into a rotmutt Den
-### 65 Rothead den 3d6 Extending Rod
+### 65 Rothead den 3d6
+Rottheads are giving one another mold makeovers Extending Rod
 ### 66 broken furniture with blue mushrooms growing on top
-### 67 chasm splitting room into North and south halves 10ft across, filled with deadly black mold
+### 67 chasm splitting room into North and south halves 10ft across
+Pit contains black mold, which prompts DC17 CON save to avoid catching bogrot.
 ### 68 Basiliskoid den 2d4
 ### 69 pressure plate
 shuts port cullis doors, rings a bell to attract 2d6 roteads
 ### 70 intact statues with expressions of shock and fear
 ### 71 rothead den 3d6 Magic Boomerang
 ### 72 dried blood on wall reads "Keep going" with faceless statues
+in various states of shock, facing East
 ### 73 statue faces arranged in circle on floor
 ### 74 bones strewn on ground
 ### 75 tables with human leather outfits for rotmutts
 ### 76 green mold farm
+Disturbing the mold causes spores.
+DC 13 check to avoid 1d4 poison damage.
-### 77 wooden cages with 2d4 rothmutts
+### 77 wooden cages with 2d4 rothmutts wearing collars
-### 78 small obstacle course
+### 78 small obstacle course for rotmutts
-### 79 three beds with faceless statues tucked in
+### 79 three beds with faceless statues tucked in, looking at door
 ### 80
 Table with golden lamp on surface.
-Removing breaks a glass vial of rot spores, drops port cullis.
-### 81
+Trying to pick it up flips a switch which rains rot spores down and drops port cullis.
+Each 6 seconds forces a DC16 CON save, or gain level of headrot.
+Three levels turns adventurer into rothead.
-Pantry with jugs of mold
+### 81 Pantry with jugs of fungus
+- 3 jugs of grey fungus, +1 bonus on checks and attacks for 1 hour
+- 2 jugs of green fungus, restores 3d4+4 hit points
+- 3 jugs of deep blue fungus, restores 1 spell resource (adjucated by GM)

 ### 82 Pink mold farm
+Small mushrooms begin squealing loudly if stepped on.

 ## Argent Vale
 A silver archway is said to keep the spirits inside the forest on the other